KevinStolk/pokedex/README.md

 ## About

 > A Pokedex web application with data regarding different Pokemon from all the current regions, specific data about a pokemon, and a filter to search for a specific pokemon.
-> The application is made with ReactJS, Typescript, Axios and uses the PokéAPI to retrieve data.
+> The application is made with ReactJS, TailwindCSS, Typescript, Axios and uses the PokéAPI to retrieve data.

 ## Installation/Instructions